Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Experiments Results

 \section{Experiments \& Results}

-\revision{We compare multitask finetuning and model merging on image classification using ResNets (\Cref{ssec:resnet}) and vision transformers (\Cref{ssec:vit}), text classification with masked language models (\Cref{ssec:llm}), and machine translation using LLMs (\Cref{ssec:gemma}).
+We compare the Pareto fronts obtained with multitask finetuning and (variational) model merging on image classification using ResNets (\Cref{ssec:resnet}) and ViTs (\Cref{ssec:vit}), text classification with masked language models (\Cref{ssec:llm}), and machine translation using LLMs (\Cref{ssec:gemma}).
 In~\Cref{ssec:logreg} we show results for multitask learning on logistic regression with MNIST dataset.
-Overall, for all our experiments better posterior approximations match multitask finetuning more closely both in terms of overall shape of the solution (\Cref{table:MSEMergingMethods}) and the performance of the best weightings (\Cref{table:alphaMergingMethods}).}
+An overview of our results is shown in~\cref{table:alphaMergingMethods}: we find that more expressive posteriors lead to better model merging results and can also lead to better results when the $\valpha$s found with them are used for multitask finetuning.